f-corvaro/42.common_core/libft/README.md

 4. Doubly Circular Linked List – A Doubly Circular linked list or a circular two-way linked list is a more complex type of linked list that contains a pointer to the next as well as the previous node in the sequence.
 The difference between the doubly linked and circular doubly list is the same as that between a singly linked list and a circular linked list.
 The circular doubly linked list does not contain null in the previous field of the first node.

-5.Header Linked List – A header linked list is a special type of linked list that contains a header node at the beginning of the list.
+5. Header Linked List – A header linked list is a special type of linked list that contains a header node at the beginning of the list.

 The basic operations on linked list are deletion, insertion, search and display.
 A linked list is represented by a pointer to the first node of the linked list.
 The first node is called the head of the linked list.
 If the linked list is empty, then the value of the head points to NULL.
 Each node in a list consists of at least two parts: